Particles shut off shortly after level start (at least in Boomsky megawad) in Doom

 While it is indeed expected behavior that they shut off when too many are spawned, it would appear that a bug somewhere is leading to premature generator shut down.

-#9 Updated by skyjake almost 7 years ago
+#9 Updated by skyjake over 8 years ago

 - Tags set to Particles, Renderer